 Step 5 – Next, pour the yellow water from the pitcher into the bowl.
 Be careful not to get any water into the glass.

-Step 6 – What do you see when you look through the bowl?
-Is the water in the bowl yellow?
+Step 6 – Look through the side of the bowl and make some observations.
+How many different colors do you see?
+Is this different than what you originally started with?
+What color is the water in the bowl?
 What about the water in the glass?
 Why is some of the water green?

 Primary colors are three colors that can combine to make any other color.